Duane Ross

 Randolph Duane Ross Sr. (born December 5, 1972) is an American collegiate track and field coach, and former athlete, specializing in the 110 meters hurdles.
 He is currently the Director of Track and Field programs for the University of Tennessee and is best known for winning the bronze medal at the 1999 World Championships in Athletics and representing the United States at the 2004 Athens Olympics.
 Ross also won the 1995 NCAA championship in the 110-meter hurdles, and as a 7-time All-American and 5 Time ACC champion is Clemson University's most decorated male hurdler.

 Biography

 Early life

 Ross was born in Shelby, North Carolina, and grew up in Dallas, North Carolina, where he attended North Gaston High School.
 At the encouragement of his Football coach, Ross took up track and field as a way to rehabilitate an injured ankle.
-As a junior, Ross went on to become NCHSAA state champion in the 110 metres Hurdles.
+As a junior, Ross went on to become the 1990 NCHSAA 3A state champion in the 110 metres Hurdles.
 After receiving a number of scholarships from various collegiate teams, Ross signed with Clemson University.